xXleowXx/gitlab-charts/doc/advanced/ubi/index.md

 images.
 These images use the same tag as standard images with `-ubi8` extension.

 The GitLab Chart uses third-party images that are not based on UBI.
-These images are mostly offer external services to GitLab, such as Redis, PostgreSQL, etc.
+These images are mostly external services to GitLab, such as Redis, PostgreSQL, etc.
-If you wish to deploy a GitLab instance that purely based on UBI you must disable the internal services, and use external deployments or services.
+If you wish to deploy a GitLab instance that is purely based on UBI you must disable the internal services, and use external deployments or services.

 The services that must be disabled and provided externally are: